History of SIAL

-1) The Italian community valued the idea of a school that could preserve its cultural heritage, but also looked for an education programme that would provide a connection with the experience of living in London.
+1) The Italian community valued the idea of a school that could preserve its cultural heritage, but also looked for an educational programme that would provide a connection with the experience of living in London.

-A decision was therefore made to create an Italian school that would be bilingual and that would operate as a non-profit organisation.
+A decision was therefore made to create an Italian school that would be bilingual and operate as a non-profit organisation.
 The school was registered and achieved Registered British charitable status in July 2007 (Reg.
 Charity n.1119966).

 Key points of development:

-A committee (“Una scuola per gli Italians”) was created within the organisation “Italians of London” with the aim of putting together into a clearer structure all the requests the organisation received concerning children’s education within the Italian community.
+A committee (“Una Scuola per gli Italians”) was created within the organisation “Italians of London” with the aim of putting together into a clearer structure all the requests the organisation received concerning children’s education within the Italian community.